leap-stc/leap-stc.github.io/book/explanation/architecture.md

 Using Pangeo Forge effectively will require LEAP scientists and data engineers to engage with the open-source development process around Pangeo Forge and related technologies.

-#### Catalog

-A [STAC](https://stacspec.org/) data catalog be used to enumerate all LEAP-Pangeo datasets and provide this information to the public.
-The catalog will store all relevant metadata about LEAP datasets following established metadata standards (e.g. CF Conventions).
-It will also provide direct links to raw data in cloud object storage.

-The catalog will facilitate several different modes of access:

-- Searching, crawling, and opening datasets from within notebooks or scripts
-- "Crawling" by search indexes or other machine-to-machine interfaces
-- A pretty web front-end interface for interactive public browsing

-The [Radiant Earth MLHub](https://mlhub.earth/) is a great reference for how we imagine the LEAP data catalog will eventually look.

 ### The Hub

 ```{figure} https://jupyter.org/assets/homepage/labpreview.webp